 - The causes of hoof problems can be divided in two categories; - i.
 Infectious - ii.
-Non-infectious - Infectious problems are caused by bacteria and prevention and cure is based on hygiene, disinfection and antibiotic treatment. - Non-infectious problems are caused by disturbances in the body caused by something else. - For both problems feeding a proper ration is of importance.
+Non-infectious - Infectious problems are caused by bacteria and prevention and cure is based on hygiene, disinfection and antibiotic treatment. - Non-infectious problems are caused by metabolic problems, which can have an infectious disease behind it like endometritis or mastitis. - For both problems feeding a proper ration is of importance; because feeding is contributing factor in the causes of both categories.